Photos of the Week: Sealed Knot, Holy Dip, Night Monkey

-A piano dangling over Munich, paragliders over Colombia, swimming horses in India, an earthquake in Turkey, presidential campaigning in Iowa, mustard fields in Bangladesh, memorials to Kobe Bryant in the U.S. and Spain, the Australian Open in Melbourne, ballet in Colombia, a firefighter protest in Paris, and much more.
+A piano dangling over Munich, paragliders over Colombia, swimming horses in India, an earthquake in Turkey, presidential campaigning in Iowa, mustard fields in Bangladesh, memorials to Kobe Bryant in the U.S. and Spain, the Australian Open in Melbourne, a firefighter protest in Paris, and much more.

 Photos of the Week: Sealed Knot, Holy Dip, Night Monkey